-Following the Property Council’s extensive advocacy highlighting the antiquated approach to local government grant funding, the Queensland Government has committed to develop a new model for local government grant funding.
+Following the Property Council’s the antiquated approach to local government grant funding, the Queensland Government has committed to develop a new model for local government grant funding.

 The new model will require councils to demonstrate how funding aligns with State priorities and responds to council strategies.
 Six program streams will be established under the new framework:

 - Safe and efficient road and transport network